arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 - Develop and implement a motor anomaly detection system that monitors vibration patterns in real-time using an analog accelerometer.
 - Collect and analyze vibration data from motors to establish baseline normal operation patterns and detect deviations.
 - Train a machine learning model using Edge Impulse for intelligent anomaly detection based on vibration signatures.
-- Deploy the trained model directly to the Nano R4 for real-time, on-device anomaly detection without cloud connectivity requirements.
+- Deploy the trained model directly to the Nano R4 board for real-time, on-device anomaly detection without cloud connectivity requirements.
 - Provide visual feedback through the board's built-in LED to indicate detected anomalies and system status.
 - Enable industrial predictive maintenance applications with cost-effective embedded intelligence.